 <properties> <maven.compiler.source>8</maven.compiler.source> <maven.compiler.target>8</maven.compiler.target> </properties>Configure core dependencies.

-<dependency> <groupId>com.jfinal</groupId> <artifactId>jfinal</artifactId> <version>5.0.6</version> </dependency>Define a dependency named
+<dependency> <groupId>com.jfinal</groupId> <artifactId>jfinal</artifactId> <version>5.0.6</version> </dependency>Set the organization of the dependency to

-<dependency> <groupId>com.alibaba</groupId> <artifactId>druid</artifactId> <version>1.2.8</version> </dependency>Define a dependency named
+<dependency> <groupId>com.alibaba</groupId> <artifactId>druid</artifactId> <version>1.2.8</version> </dependency>Set the organization of the dependency to

 <dependencies> <dependency> <groupId>com.oceanbase</groupId> <artifactId>oceanbase-client</artifactId> <version>2.4.3</version> </dependency> </dependencies>